tuist/tuist/projects/tuist/fixtures/README.md

 # Fixtures

 This folder contains sample projects we use in the integration and acceptance tests.
-Please keep this keep in alphabetical order.
+Please keep this in alphabetical order.

 ## invalid_workspace_manifest_name